 Experiential Marketing – A.k.a. events marketing, on-ground, engagement or live marketing, directly engages consumers in live activities.
 In contrast to brand activations, which must “activate” the brand value and prove it, experiential marketing’s focus is to encourage consumer participation in activities which may not necessarily bring the brand promise to life.

 Grassroots Marketing – Another term for Guerilla Marketing; it’s marketing that starts from the ground up

-Influencer Marketing – A form of marketing that puts the focus on specific key individuals (or type of individual) rather than the target market as a whole.
-It identifies the persons who have influence over potential buyers, and orients marketing activities around these influencers.
-Internet or
+Influencer Marketing – A form of marketing that puts the focus on specific key individuals (or type of individual) who have a lot of followers whom they can influence and thus help spread the word about a product or service.

 Online Marketing – Marketing that harnesses the internet and all its different facets to connect with consumers.
-This includes but is not limited to the use of websites , blogs, social networks, forums, videos, SEO, PPC, UGC, podcasts, RSS feeds, webinars, online banner ads and widgets.
+This includes but is not limited to the use of apps and websites, blogs, social networks, forums, videos, SEM, PPC, UGC, podcasts, RSS feeds, webinars, online banner ads and downloads.
 It also includes marketing done via e-mail and wireless media.
-Management of digital customer data and electronic customer relationship management (ECRM) systems are also often classified under internet marketing.
+Management of digital customer data and electronic customer relationship management (ECRM) systems are also often classified under online or internet marketing.

 Mobile Marketing – The distribution of any kind of promotional or advertising messages to consumers through wireless networks or personal mobile devices such as smartphones